IoriBranford/dragontail-doc/docs/overview.md

 # Overview

-Rose of Dragontail is a fantasy belt-scrolling brawler game.

 ## Concept

+Rose of Dragontail is a fantasy belt-scrolling brawler game for ages 13 and up.

-The dragon-child Rose wields draconic powers in battle against mobs of criminals and monsters.
-She must journey across the dragon isles and drink from all the hidden blood fountains to complete her transformation before she dies of thirst.
+Rose, a girl undergoing dragon transformation, battles criminals and monsters with her draconic powers.
+She must journey across the Dragon Isles and drink from all the hidden blood fountains to complete her transformation before she dies of thirst.

-## Target Audience

-The target audience is fantasy and fighting fans 13 years or older.

 ## Flow